 Breakfast was just as impressive; an omelette filled with chorizo and sun-dried tomatoes, toast with Nutella, a huge platter of local fruit, sliced meats and cheese, pancakes made with mango juice and freshly squeezed orange juice.

-It’s important to note that Ninamu sits very comfortably somewhere between a hotel and a pension, or Tahitian guesthouse.
-It’s a locally-run, rustic little place with far more facilities than a guesthouse but fewer frills and finesse than a hotel.
+It’s important to note that Ninamu is definitely a pension, or Tahitian guesthouse.
+It’s a locally-run, rustic little place without the frills and finesse than a hotel.
 It’s comfortable, simple and there’s nowhere else quite like it.

 We're specialists in round the world holidays, tailor-made French Polynesia trips and round the world flights.
 We can put together all kinds of island-hopping itineraries in the South Pacific or include a stop in French Polynesia as part of a bigger adventure.
 To start planning your tropical escape, give us a call on +44 1273320580 or send us a quote request by email.